Temperature Converter

 Is my data secure when using this converter? expand_more

 Yes.
-All conversions happen locally in your browser using JavaScript.
-No temperature values or results are sent to any server.
-The tool works fully offline once loaded.
+All conversions happen locally in your browser using JavaScript arithmetic.
+No temperature values or results are transmitted to any server.
+The tool continues to work offline once the page has loaded.